iamnotnato/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

   * File : [2-mul.c](./2-mul.c)
     * Required : A function that multiplies two integers.

-💡*Fun Fact : Collaboration is multiplication.” — John C. Maxwell*
+> 💡*Fun Fact : Collaboration is multiplication.” — John C. Maxwell*
-    <br><br>

 * **3. The numbers speak for themselves**
   * File : [3-print_numbers.c](./3-print_numbers.c)
     * Required : A function that prints the numbers, from 0 to 9, followed by a new line.
     * Expected Results : You can only use _putchar twice in your code

-💡*Fun Fact : The numbers (or figures) speak for themselves" is a fixed expression often used to mean "if you remain to be convinced, look at the statistics or financial accounts".*
+> 💡*Fun Fact : The numbers (or figures) speak for themselves" is a fixed expression often used to mean "if you remain to be convinced, look at the statistics or financial accounts".*
-    <br><br>

 * **4. I believe in numbers and signs**
   * File : [4-print_most_numbers.c](./4-print_most_numbers.c)